 With all due respect to all those who have done the slightest bit of contribution to science whom we owe for the quality of life, we enjoy today.
-None of them would claim science being the ultimate, undeniable source of knowledge.
+None of them would claim science is the ultimate, undeniable source of knowledge.
 I mean it’s never a source, is it?
 It’s more of an interpretation of the natural sources available around us.

 2. Take risks for growth mindset, they’re worth it

 Precious things are not very easy to achieve.
-I won’t be mistaken if I say that more precious it is, more is the difficulty level to achieve that thing.
+I won’t be mistaken if I say that the more precious it is, the more is the difficulty level to achieve that thing.
 After all, that’s what determines its preciousness.

 There are always risks of failure or maybe other things also get at stake based on the difficulty level of the task.
-But then, what’s the point in not taking the risk and not gaining anything, success is earned, it’s built, things don’t fall in order for you on its own.
-All the successful people you admire, they have a past, a hard one perhaps.
+But then, what’s the point in not taking the risk and not gaining anything, success is earned, it’s built, things don’t fall in order for you on their own.
+All the successful people you admire, have a past, a hard one perhaps.
 The win-win situation in risk-taking is that you earn or you learn.

 3. Mistakes are not for shame, they’re for growth

-Every mistake is an experience which tells you how not to do it.
+Every mistake is an experience that tells you how not to do it.
 Had the most successful people have been afraid of the factors which earned them the success they have, they wouldn’t have what they are now.

 Every mistake is a life lesson in disguise if you could recognize it.
-Now there are personality traits that affect the way people think, the shy ones and the not so shy ones.
+Now there are personality traits that affect the way people think, the shy ones and the not-so-shy ones.
 Why don’t you try to overcome that personality trait of yours if you’re shy?
 Make this determination of yours a determinant of personality for you.

-Its human psychology, we want to avoid mistakes, so we avoid all the strategies which lead to it.
+It’s human psychology, we want to avoid mistakes, so we avoid all the strategies which lead to it.
 And this we learn by committing those mistakes.
 We commit mistakes by mistakes, and it’s ok unless you repeat it.

 4. Every difficult situation is an opportunity